-T8B.3 All calculations of greenfield runoff rates shall use the most up to date Flood Estimation Handbook rainfall data.
+T8B.3 All calculations of greenfield runoff rates shall use the most up to date Flood Estimation Handbook rainfall data, and be in accordance with the most up to date guidance in the CIRIA SuDS Manual.

-T8B.5 Calculations for greenfield runoff rates to watercourses should be based on the proposed area of impermeable land within the sub-catchment of the watercourse for the location of the proposed discharge.
+T8B.4 Calculations for greenfield runoff rates to watercourses should be based on the proposed area of impermeable land within the sub-catchment of the watercourse for the location of the proposed discharge.
 It may be possible to divert water to a different sub-catchment, only if the greenfield runoff rate for that watercourse is demonstrably not exceeded.
 Where there are large areas of open green space within a development, an allowance for the greenfield runoff rate and volume of the open space should be made.
 This is to account for water that naturally enters the watercourse prior to development, that would subsequently be intercepted by a SuDS feature, see Figure 8B.1.